renesansz/grunt-project-bootstrap/README.md

     };
 ```
 By looking in the **gruntConf data property** you can add constant variable(s) that you like and still you can access them in to your task configs by using the `<%= variable_name_here %>` annotation, **make sure you separate them with commas (,)**

+I hope this would make your Grunt config as neat as possible.

+## Credits
+This project was inspired in this [article](http://ericnish.io/blog/how-to-neatly-separate-grunt-files).

 ------------------------------------------------------------------------------------
 **License: MIT**